 Key Market Trends

-Increasing Food demand and Need for Sustainable Agriculture Development
+Increasing Food demand and Need for Sustainable Agricultural Development

-Africa has the highest population with the largest arable land.
-For instance, the Sub-Saharan Africa region has 13.0% of the world population and has approximately 20.0% of global agricultural land.
-However, the region is facing severe food insecurity which is primarily attributed to inadequate food production due to lack of access to modern mechanization and limited use of fertilizers.
-For instance, according to FAO, the undernourished people in sub-sharan Africa have risen to 239.0 million in 2018 from 232.0 million in 2017.
+Africa has the highest population with the largest area of arable land.
+For instance, the Sub-Saharan Africa region has 13.0% of the world population and has approximately 20.0% of the global agricultural land by area.
+However, the region faces severe food insecurity, which is primarily attributed to inadequate food production due to a lack of access to modern mechanization and limited use of fertilizers.
+For instance, according to FAO, the count of undernourished people in Sub-Saharan Africa has risen from 232.0 million in 2017 to 239.0 million in 2018.
 The governments are consistently implementing various policies for improving agricultural productivity to reduce undernourishment in the region.
-By focusing on this, the governments are partnering with private entities to boost fertilizer production in the region.
-In 2016, the Ethiopian government has partnered with a leading phosphate export firm, OCP, which is 95.0% owned by the Moroccan government to construct a USD 3.7 billion fertilizer plant for sustainable agricultural development across Africa.
+By focusing on this, governments are partnering with private entities to boost fertilizer production in the region.
+In 2016, the Ethiopian government partnered with a leading phosphate export firm, OCP, which is 95.0% owned by the Moroccan government, to construct a USD 3.7 billion fertilizer plant for sustainable agricultural development across Africa.
 In addition, current regional policies favoring domestic fertilizer production in countries like Kenya and Morocco can stimulate market growth during the forecast period.

 To understand key trends, Download Sample Report